RighteousSavant/-Anbernic-H700-Bootlogos/README.md

 <p align="center"><img width="500" height="156" alt="Github 2" src="https://github.com/user-attachments/assets/1d697ff2-d370-43c8-930b-ed996ac6b8a5" /></p>

 # Anbernic H700 Bootlogos
 These bootlogos are designed for the Anbernic RGXX family of devices utilizing the Allwinner H700 processor and using the [KNULLI](https://knulli.org/) custom firmware with a 640×480 (4:3), 720×480 (3:2) and 720×720 (1:1) screen ratios.
-These files may also be used on other firmwares, so please refer to your firmware's support page.
+These files may also be used on other firmwares, so please refer to your chosen firmware's support page.
 These bootlogos are freely available for anyone to use for compatible devices.

 ## How do you install the bootlogos?